albertattard/java-boot-camp/02 - Data Types.md

 **What will happen if we use an ordinal that does not exists?**

-Surprisingly enough, this question belongs to arrays, [discussed later on](04%20-%20Collections.md#arrays).
+Surprisingly enough, this question belongs to arrays ([discussed later on](04%20-%20Collections.md#arrays)).
 The array returned by the `values()` method will have four elements.
 Trying to retrieve an element from the array past the enum ordinal will throw an `ArrayIndexOutOfBoundsException`.

 **⚠️ THE FOLLOWING EXAMPLE WILL COMPILE BUT WILL THROW AN ArrayIndexOutOfBoundsException!!**